goauthentik/authentik/website/developer-docs/hackathon/index.md

 > More details will be added soon about the exact daily timeframes, for both European-based and US-based participants.

-Swag?
+Prizes?
 Why, Yes!
-From cool authentik-branded socks to food certificates, and indoubtibly GitHub fame, we've got you covered.
+We've got a total prize pool of $5000 and a bunch of cool authentik-branded socks, food certificates, and indubitably GitHub fame.

 ## Date